fatalfeel/binderubuntu/README.md

 #

-After insmod if show follows
+After insmod if show follows:

 binder_linux.ko: Required key not availabel

 ashmem_linux.ko: Required key not availabel

-Goto BIOS setting and disable [Secure Boot] of UEFI
+Get in BIOS setting and disable [Secure Boot] of UEFI

 #